AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 5: Current Apparatus Set-up

 ProCoDA can only control a maximum of two pumps due to the limit port.
 The clay pump must be connected to the computer to achieve closed-loop control, and one of the coagulant pumps had to be controlled by ProCoDA to apply increment function.
-Humic acid and clay thus cannot be injected into the system under the control of two independent pumps.
+Therefore, the  humic acid and clay mixture must be controlled manually.
 In the experiment, clay, HA, and water were added, according to the calculated amount, into a 10 L stock tank with a stirrer.
+The calculated amounts can be determined from the Python code later in the report.
 This stock tank was connected to the clay pump.
-The pump speed was controlled by ProCoDA to maintain a relatively fixed influent turbidity.
-After that, a mixture of humic acid and clay went through the first turbidity meter, and influent turbidity of the raw water was measured.
+The clay pump speed was controlled by ProCoDA to maintain a relatively fixed influent turbidity.
+After that, a mixture of humic acid and clay went through the first turbidimeter, and influent turbidity of the raw water was measured.
 Subsequently, the first stream of coagulant was added right before the fluid entered the first contact chamber.
-The second stream of coagulant was pumped into the system after the first contact chamber for running a two-stage addition experiment.
+However for a two stage coagulant addition experiment, the second stream of coagulant was pumped into the system after the first contact chamber.

-Table 1: The bench setup.
-Parameters and resulting values of the current design.
+Table 1: Parameters and resulting values of the current design.

 | Parameter | Meaning | Value |
 | ----- | ------------------------ | ----- |